How Much Does Welding Cost in the UK? [2026 Guide]

 welding costs vary significantly

-For project cost estimates, small repairs might set you back around £125, while more intricate tasks can escalate to thousands.
+For project cost estimates, small repairs cost about £125.
+Intricate tasks can reach thousands.

-Additionally, the choice of materials greatly affects pricing, with mild steel and aluminium varying widely in cost per inch.
+Material choice affects pricing.
+Mild steel and aluminium vary in cost per inch.

 Hourly Rate Overview

-Welding costs in the UK typically range from £50 to £150 per hour, reflecting the welder’s experience level and job complexity.
-Understanding these rates can help you budget effectively.
+Welding costs in the UK range from £50 to £150 per hour.
+This reflects experience and complexity.
+Knowing rates helps with budgeting.

 Here’s a breakdown: